Arc-Data/weather-app/README.md

 # weather-app

+This is a project made by following The Odin Project's Full Stack JavaScript Course

 This was actually a fun project.
 I was surprised that I can make it this far without asking for help in some parts where I initially thought coding would stress me out.
 Minor nitpick is that I am unable to access data regarding maximum and minimum temperatures of certain locations